 B.S.
 Forensic and Toxicological Chemistry

-Do you have a gift for critical thinking and desire for problem-solving?
-Have you been thinking of an undergraduate program that is both unique and challenging?
-You might be looking for a program that will prepare you for a career in the forensic science laboratory.
+Are critical thinking and problem-solving your strengths?
+Do you have an interest in applied analytical chemistry and learning a broad spectrum of analytical chemistry skills?
+If you have been thinking of an undergraduate program that gives you hands-on skills that make you laboratory-ready, you might be looking for a program that will prepare you for a career in the forensic science laboratory.

-At the WCU Forensic and Toxicological Chemistry program, our mission is to cultivate professionals who have acquired the knowledge and skills required for employment in forensic science and toxicology laboratories and a variety of analytical chemistry laboratories including industrial, research, and clinical laboratories.
+The mission of the WCU Forensic and Toxicological Chemistry program, is to cultivate professionals who have acquired the knowledge and skills required for thriving careers in forensic science laboratories, toxicology labs, and a variety of analytical testing laboratories including research and clinical laboratories.

 1. Graduates will have a strong foundation in the natural sciences.